TimotheeMathieu/rlberry-queue/README.md

 - [] test rq suspend and rq resume
 - [] change data logged to csv -> to json to keep metadata.
 - [] Maybe use systemd to handle server stuff
+- [] Add template YAML files for most common env and agents